 Some answers to this question are obvious.
 The trade of goods and services across national boundaries will undoubtedly be made smoother and faster if trust between the trading partners could be established through such schemes.
 With the mutual recognition and acceptance of national eID / trust schemes, friction in international trade can be minimized.

 But there are also some not-so-obvious answers.
 In addition to promoting the global economy, this is also about gaining competitive advantages both at a macro level and for companies back home.
 By taking the lead on such initiatives, a country can influence the development of global standards in a way that matches its own preferences.
 Additionally, its own companies can also participate in the process and they would undoubtedly find it easier to adapt to a global system that is very similar to what they have locally.

 The Full Package

-For a global digital trust system to work, it also needs a mutually recognized legal framework and compatible technological infrastructure.
+.A global digital trust system also requires a mutually recognized legal framework and a technological infrastructure that is compatible.

-The creation of these systems takes time since the various global participants often have conflicting views on how to proceed.
-Which is why starting early and starting small can be a viable strategy.
+Creating these systems takes time since the various global participants often have conflicting views on how to proceed, which is why starting early and starting small can be a viable strategy.

 Within the EU, the various directives provide a solid and complete framework for the Digital Single Market.

-Adopting something similar on a global scale would be much more challenging, but given the sheer volumes of trade at stake, it would be equally rewarding as well.
+Adopting something similar on a global scale would be much more challenging, but given the sheer volumes of trade at stake, it would be equally rewarding.

 References and Further Reading